wudaudau/immunegenetic_notes/gwas_qc/qc_step_by_step.md

 > Delete SNPs which are not in Hardy-Weinberg equilibrium (HWE).

+HWE is about the genetic evalution.
+A basic assumption would be the control group should has no suprise, therefore the HWE check is strick; the case group might associated with evolution, therefore we tolerant more with the HWE control.

 Steps overview:

 - Use `--hardy` to calculate HWE in a `.hwe` file.